PERMACULTURE DESIGN: SEPTEMBER 6–20, 2019 • REGISTER!

 Completion of the CEBE PDC will empower individuals as permaculture designers, consultants and introductory level teachers, while enabling graduates to use the word permaculture in their practice, business or project.

-The Center for an Ecology-Based Economy (CEBE) is pleased to be hosting this internationally recognized Permaculture Design Course.
+The Center for an Ecology-Based Economy (CEBE) is pleased to be hosting this internationally recognized Permaculture Design Certification course at Wild Mountain Cooperative.
 The intensive two-week course covers the classic 72 hour PDC curriculum with principles developed by Permaculture co-founders David Holmgren and Bill Mollison over 35 years ago.

 Scott Vlaun, Co-Facilitator